reed1989/sample-facedetection/README.md

     </tbody>
     </table>

--   Download the dependent software library
+-   Download the dependent software libraries

+    Download the dependent software libraries to the **sample-facedetection/script** directory.

     **Table  2**  Download the dependent software library